BabylonJSX/SolidParticleSystem/README.md

 First you create an empty SPS and you add particles to it with the _addXXX(nb, size)_ methods as many times you need.
 The SPS name will be its underlying mesh name.

+You can also create particles from an existing mesh with _addShape(mesh)_.

 Then you build the mesh.

 ```javascript